0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

         - subnet mask = 255.255.255.0, destination IP = 47.58.29.50
         - we then do 255.255.255.0 AND 47.58.29.50 = 47.58.29.0
-        - this does NOT match the network ip(192.168.1.0) so we know we must forward the request to the default gateway After it knows whether its remote or local or then uses ARP to find the MAC address of the next hop address resolution protocol is a layer 2 protocol used internally inside a LAN to map IPs to MACs
+        - this does NOT match the network ip(192.168.1.0) so we know we must forward the request to the default gateway

+After it knows whether its remote or local our system then uses ARP to find the MAC address of the next hop Address resolution protocol is a layer 2 protocol used internally inside a LAN to map IPs to MACs, its specifically for IPv4 as IPv6 uses neighbourhood discovery protocol.
    - First it checks its ARP table, this is an in memory table that stores the recently mapped IPs to MACs, each entry has a TTL(platform dependent, windows is 2 minutes) so it constanly has to be refreshed and updated(unless we create static entrys)
    - if the MAC address is not found we then send a broadcast(destination mac: FF:FF:FF:FF:FF:FF) ARP message to the network asking "Who is 192.168.1.1"
    - All devices on the network recevie this but all of them drop it apart from the host with the specifed IP, this device then replies back "192.168.1.1 is at aa:bb:cc:dd:ee:ff"